Benefits of Using Amino Acids before and after Your Workouts

-Amino acids are an important part of a healthy diet.
+Amino acids are an essential part of a healthy diet.
 They interact with proteins in the body in such a way that they create a source of energy.

-Particular amino acids – glucogenic amino acids – can actually be made into glucose inside your body, providing another essential source of energy.
+Particular amino acids – glucogenic amino acids – can be made into glucose inside your body, providing another essential energy source.

-However, instead of just relying on your normal meals to provide you with enough amino acids to get you through your daily run, your weight lifting sessions or your sports matches, consider investing in amino acid supplements.
+However, instead of relying on your regular meals to provide you with enough amino acids to get you through your daily run, weight lifting sessions, or sports matches, consider investing in amino acid supplements.

 What are ‘essential’ and ‘non-essential’ amino acids?

-There are nine essential amino acids – those that cannot be synthesized by the human body: histidine, threonine, valine, lysine, phenylalanine, leucine, isoleucine, methionine and tryptophan.
+There are nine essential amino acids that the human body cannot synthesize: histidine, threonine, valine, lysine, phenylalanine, leucine, isoleucine, methionine, and tryptophan.

 Why should you take amino acids before and after your workouts?

-Amino acids have an effect before, during and after any workout.
-You should make sure to take your supplements or protein shakes (which are packed full of essential amino acids) both before and after your workout if you possibly can.
+Amino acids have an effect before, during, and after any workout.
+You should take your supplements or protein shakes (which are packed full of essential amino acids) both before and after your workout if you possibly can.

 This can help it to be driven to your muscles.
-Since these are the natural elements that aid muscle protein synthesis, which can make your muscles feel stronger, more elastic and make them work better whatever you are doing, whether it is running, weight lifting or any other combination of exercises.
+Since these are the natural elements that aid muscle protein synthesis, which can make your muscles feel stronger and more elastic and make them work better whatever you are doing, whether it is running, weight lifting, or any other combination of exercises.

-Taking amino acids after your workout can help reduce the pain that you often feel after an intense period of exercise.
-Amino acids help to maintain the health of muscle tissue as well as encourage their regrowth.
+Taking amino acids after your workout can help reduce the pain you often feel after intense exercise.
+Amino acids help to maintain the health of muscle tissue as well as encourage regrowth.

-By taking amino acids after your work out, you will help prevent the common aches and pains that often accompany any sort of exercise.
+Taking amino acids after your workout will help prevent everyday aches and pains that often accompany any exercise.

 What are the other benefits of using amino acids?

 There are other benefits to using amino acids before and after your workout.
-In fact, you should try to make taking amino acids a regular occurrence – once a day at least you should take amino acid supplements to help you get the essential amino acids that your body needs to function properly.
+You should try to make taking amino acids a regular occurrence.

-Making amino acids part of your exercise routine is absolutely essential.
-Remember to take them before, during and after each and every one of your workouts.
+Making amino acids part of your exercise routine is essential.
+Remember to take them before, during, and after every one of your workouts.